sitalbi/A-star/README.md

 # A-star
-A-star pathfinding algorithm implementation in Unity (using version 2019.3.5).
+A-star pathfinding algorithm implementation in Unity (using version 2019.3.5) created to learn both pathfinding and Unity.
 Working for 2D projects only.

 This algorithm is optimized using a minimum binary heap data structure.
 The starting point of the path is the point of coordinate (0,0).